Quantized blow-up dynamics for Calogero--Moser derivative nonlinear Schr\"odinger equation: Trapped regime

 Using the decompositions $\wt\eps=T_1+ \eps $ and $w_{2k-1}=P_{2k-1}+\eps_{2k-1}$, we have

 For the last term \eqref{eq:jth modul non 2-2}, we use \eqref{eq:CommuteHilbert}.
 Then, we have

 From $w_{2k-1}=P_{2k-1}+\eps_{2k-1}$, we have

 Thanks to \eqref{eq:jth modul non goal 1} and \eqref{eq:jth modul non goal 2}, we conclude our claim \eqref{eq:jth modul non goal}.
 Therefore, we prove the estimate of $b$ parameter part of \eqref{eq:mod equ 2}.
 In a similar manner, we can also prove the $\eta$ parameter side, so we omit the proof for these.
 This concludes the proof. \end{proof} Simply using the orthogonality conditions as above does not provide sufficient smallness for the modulation estimates of $b_L$ and $\eta_L$.
-Thus, following the idea in \cite{KimKimKwon2024arxiv}, which was motivated by \cite{JendrejLawrieRodriguez2022ASENS}, we derive the refined estimates. \begin{lem}[Refined modulation estimates] Define the refined modulation parameters as
+We therefore use the refined modulation argument from \cite{KimKimKwon2024arxiv}, inspired by \cite{JendrejLawrieRodriguez2022ASENS}, to gain the additional smallness needed to close the top-order estimates. \begin{lem}[Refined modulation estimates] Define the refined modulation parameters as

 where $R=\lambda^{-(1-\frac{1}{4L})}$, and $A$ is given by

 Then, we have

 and